colin-gourlay/sundown-sessions/src/content/releases/u/underworld/dubnobasswithmyheadman/index.md

 ---
 ## About

-Dubnobasswithmyheadman is the third studio album by Surrey electronic music duo Underworld, released on Junior Boy's Own in 1994.
-The album is a landmark of British electronic music, combining pulsing techno and house rhythms with Karl Hyde's stream-of-consciousness lyrics and a warm, surprisingly emotional atmosphere.
+*Dubnobasswithmyheadman* is a landmark of British electronic music, combining pulsing techno and house rhythms with Karl Hyde's stream-of-consciousness lyrics and a warm, surprisingly emotional atmosphere.

 It includes 'Cowgirl' and 'Mmm Skyscraper I Love You', two of their most enduring compositions.